 - People with arthritis, multiple sclerosis, Parkinson’s or other chronic, progressive diseases

 - Infants and children with birth injuries, learning disabilities or developmental disabilities

 - People with burns, spinal cord injuries, head injuries or amputations

 - People with broken bones or other injuries from sports, falls or accidents

 - People with lymphedema

 Therapy visits focus on education and safety awareness in the home/work environment.
 Therapy plans combine both the development and implementation of a customized home exercise program.

-In addition to our main campus in Staples, Outpatient Physical Therapy services are offered at our clinic locations in Pillager, Motley and Browerville.
-Occupational Therapy services are also available at the Browerville clinic.
+In addition to our main campus in Staples, outpatient occupational therapy services are also available at the Browerville clinic.